JamieBort/Learning-Directory/API/README.md

 * [GraphQL/](https://github.com/JamieBort/LearningDirectory/tree/master/API/GraphQL) - [about this directory].

-* [Postman/](https://github.com/JamieBort/LearningDirectory/tree/master/API/Postman) - [about this directory].
-No used for REST and GraphQL
+* [Postman/](https://github.com/JamieBort/LearningDirectory/tree/master/API/Postman) - The purpose of this directory is for learning to use Postman.
+Postman is an REST API endpoint testing tool. **There are other testing tools.**

 * [REST/](https://github.com/JamieBort/LearningDirectory/tree/master/API/REST) - [about this directory].